intelligence-csd-auth-gr/keyphrase-extraction-via-summarization/README.md

 | **unsupervised_models**      | contains code for MultipartiteRank and TF-IDF models |

-**Create the following folders under the folder ``/data/preprocessed_data/`` to store the processed data for all experiments:** (Skip if data were downloaded with the "Automated Data Set-up")
+**Create the following folders under the folder ``/data/preprocessed_data/`` to store the processed data for all experiments:** (Skip if data were downloaded with the "Automated Data Set-up" method)

 ```bash
 /data/preprocessed_data/first_paragraphs_fulltext/